Church Links

 In The Service Of Others

 Here at Longstone we try to think about others and to serve them.
-We do this through local events such as performing to the residents of the local care home for the elderly.
-We also do this through raising moeny for charities such as red nose day.
-Last Christmas our School Council organised a collection of bags which were sent to help the Syrian refugees for the organisation 'Refugease' in collaboration with the secondary school.
+We do this through local events such as performing for the residents of the local care home for the elderly.
+We also do this through raising money for charities such as red nose day.
+Or, our School Council organised a collection of bags which were sent to help the Syrian refugees for the organisation 'Refugease' in collaboration with the secondary school.

-This year we are supporting the Bishop of Derby's appeal to help to protect the wonderful natural world that Our God has created through:
+This year we are supporting the Bishop of Derby's appeal to help to make sure that 'No-one should go hungry ever'.

 Prayer